JanyaMehta/CodeSnake/README.md

-Pythonic Pursuit: A C Project in Gaming
+CodeSnake: A C Project in Gaming

 Setup Function:
 Initializes game environment parameters such as width, height, and gameover status.